noelwelsh/noelwelsh.com/content/posts/2025-11-24-bugs-types-random-bullshit.md

 I would expect both `condition1` and `condition2` to apply.
 This is not how the homegrown system worked: the second `where` overwrote the first one.
 This meant that my query only used the second condition and selected many more records than it should have.

 All the existing tests, and a period of manual testing, didn't find this error.
 This isn't particularly surprising, as its a unusual bug to check for.

+The third error also involved the home-grown ORM.
+I called a method to update a particular table.
+This method had many parameters, one for each column, and all of which were optional.
+Some of these parameters defaulted to not changing the value of the column, while others defaulted to setting the column's value to null.
+All the parameters had the same `Option` type.

 ## Preventing Mistakes with Systems